Dismegle/documentation/README.md

 Group Chats:
 - Users will be matched with other participants if they haven't interacted with more than half of the users in the group.
-- Mutual roles do not influence the matching process in any way.

 # VC Button Spam
 To maintain a smooth user experience, the bot has implemented a timeout mechanism for users who spam the voice channel (VC) buttons excessively.
 The timeout period is set to 5 minutes, triggered when a user joins a voice channel five or more times within a span of less than 10 seconds.